skawo/GodMode9-with-Cartridge-Fixer/README.md

 The time it takes to restore a cartridge depends on how corrupted it is.
 As long as the "Current hash" value is changing, the program is doing its thing.
 If "Current hash" stops updating, the refresh function has stopped working and that block will be skipped after 20 tries without change.
 You can try to use the SELECT mode to see if it helps that block recover.
 There is a possibility that a block will never fix itself despite 'current hash' continuing to update - after 500 retries, an option to skip fixing the current chunk (by pressing Y) is provided.
 That being said, it can take much more than 500 retries to fix a chunk, so only skip the chunk if you're sure it's stuck.

 You may have to run this process a few times for the fixes to really stick.
 You can run the "Verify" command from the same "NCSD image options..." menu to make sure everything has been fixed.
+This is also a good way to confirm your cartridges are working fine in the first place - it's a more thorough check than just trying the cartridge out regularly.
+A cartridge might start but still have some random files corrupted.

 <b>Credits:</b><br>
 Skawo - Programming<br>